idafchev/idafchev.github.io/_posts/2023-06-29-Windows_Kernel_Debugging.md

 # <a name="4_windbg"></a> 4.
 Windbg initial steps

-After connecting to the debugged kernel, the first commands which are useful to use in windge are:
+After connecting to the debugged kernel, the first commands which are useful to use in windbg are:

 ```
 !sym noisy // makes the symbol loading more verbose.
 Helps to troubleshoot any problems with the symbol loading